Simply put, traditional dentures do not function as good as dental implants.

 Even with all the advantages of an implant-supported denture, there are still some patients who feel that a traditional denture is more suitable for their case.

-Ultimately, it is your dentist who can determine which of type of dentures we’ve discuss is best for you.
+Ultimately, it is your dentist who can determine which of the type of dentures we’ve discussed is best for you.